A typical goal-setting story:

 b) Based on the outcome

 Focus on the things you can control directly.
-Yes, you can influence the number on the scale indirectly but to reach that result, you can eat healthy meals, which is directly in your hands.
+Yes, you can influence the number on the scale indirectly but to reach that result, you can eat healthy meals, which are directly in your hands.

 There is nothing wrong with measuring the outcome but before that, measure your actions.